Mayhem929/ReactiveDeliberativeAgents/README.md

 I, Adrián Jaén Fuentes, implemented the files jugador.cpp and jugador.hpp.

-Also, big thanks to my teachers [@rbnuria](https://github.com/rbnuria), who helped me helped me through the practice and [@jlsuarezdiaz](https://github.com/jlsuarezdiaz), who developed the telegram bot for the students to test their code.
+Also, big thanks to my teachers [@rbnuria](https://github.com/rbnuria), who helped me through the practice and [@jlsuarezdiaz](https://github.com/jlsuarezdiaz), who developed the telegram bot for the students to test their code.